MicrosoftDocs/xamarin-docs/docs/ios/platform/social-framework.md

 a system provided view controller for composing posts as well as an abstraction that allows consuming each social network’s API over HTTP.

-> [!IMPORTANT]
-> For a cross-platform API to connect to various social networks, see the [Xamarin.Social](http://components.xamarin.com/view/xamarin.social/) component in the Xamarin Component Store.

 ## Connecting to Twitter

 ### Twitter Account Settings